 How to Pitch to Investors in Downturns?

-Although the road to finding that one investor may be difficult in a downturn, there are ways for you to turn the tides in your favour:
+Although the road to finding that one investor may be difficult in a downturn, there are ways to still get investments for your startup.
+Here’s what you can do:

-Research Potential Investors.
+- Research Potential Investors.
 Before pitching to investors, you should do some research on which ones you should approach.
 Most, if not all, investors have certain biases towards specific markets.
 Some would be more on technology, while others could be more on financial services.
 To save time and effort, look up what startups your potential investor has invested in over the years and see if your company shares any similarities with them.
 Another way is to check their investment thesis.
 If you want to learn what is an investment thesis, read here.

 - Start Getting Your Foot in the Door.
 In 2009, the US experienced one of its worst economic declines.
 The housing market collapsing, high debt levels and ineffective regulations had put the hegemon into its most severe meltdown since the Great Depression in 1929.
 But did you know that Uber, one of the best-performing startups of the decade, was founded during this recession?
 Uber’s Co-Founder Garrett Camp did not let the situation dictate his decision.
 He was able to fundraise during a downturn and successfully grow his business into what it is today.

-Show Profitable Growth.
-With the economy becoming more unstable with no clear path to stabilisation yet, showing your potential investors that your startup can be profitable would boost your chances of getting their investment.
+- Show Profitable Growth.
+With the economy becoming more unstable with no clear path to stabilisation yet, showing your potential investors that your startup can be profitable would boost your chances to get investments.
 Unlike before, where “growth at any cost” would be enough for some investing bodies, it’s now a different playing field.
 Startups wanting investors should show or at least demonstrate that their plans can turn up a profit if given a chance.
 One way of showing profitability is by getting your startup’s Internal Rate of Return (IRR).
-Check out our blog on

 Trust the Process